RafaelCartenet/MCQbot/README.md

 For example:

 ```
-Who was the really first president of the United States ?
+Who was the first president of the United States of America ?
 1.)
 Abraham Lincoln
 2.)
 Benjamin Franklin
 3.)
 George Washington